-There are four factors for calculating the amount of property tax levied on property:
+There are four factors for calculating the amount of property tax assessed on property:

-- 1. The market value of the property (determined by the Property Appraiser's Office) - 2.
-Adjustments for Amendment 10 (homesteaded properties) and Amendment 1 (non-homesteaded properties) of the Florida Constitution, which limits the growth in assessed value of residential properties with a homestead exemption to the lesser of the growth in the Consumer Price Index (CPI) or three percent (for FY 2012-13 such growth was the full three percent) and ten percent for non-homesteaded properties, respectively; and - 3.
-The amount of value that is not subject to taxes (e.g., the \$50,000 homestead exemption, the additional homestead exemption for senior citizens who meet income and ownership criteria as described above, the \$25,000 exemption for personal property); and - 4.
+- 1. The assessed value of the property: - 2.
+Adjustments for Amendment 10 of the Florida Constitution, if applicable this amendment limits the growth in assessed value of residential properties with a homestead exemption to the lesser of the growth in the Consumer Price Index (CPI) or three percent (for FY 2012-13 such growth is the full three percent); - 3.
+The amount of value that is not subject to taxes (e.g., the \$50,000 homestead exemption and the additional homestead exemption for senior citizens who meet income criteria, the \$25,000 exemption for personal property); and - 4.
 The millage rate, established according to state law restrictions.

 According to state law, the County Property Appraiser determines the market value of each property in Miami-Dade County as of January 1 each year.
-Then Amendment 10 and 1 adjustments are applied to calculate the assessed value.
+Then Amendment 10 adjustments are applied to find the assessed value.
 Finally, appropriate exemptions are applied to reach the taxable value.
-The taxable value is then multiplied by the millage rates set by the BCC and by other taxing authorities in September to determine the amount of property taxes that must be paid for the property when the bill (also called the tax notice) is mailed in November by the Tax Collector.
+The taxable value is then multiplied by the millage rates set by the BCC and by other taxing authorities in September to determine the amount of property taxes that must be paid for the property when the bill (also called the tax notice) is mailed in November.